PerfectlySoft/PerfectDocs/guide/crypto.md

 Much of the functionality provided by this package is through extensions on several of the Swift builtin types, namely: `String`, `Array<UInt8>`, `UnsafeRawBufferPointer`, and `UnsafeMutableRawBufferPointer`.
 The extensions mainly consist of adding `encode/decode`, `encrypt/decrypt` and `digest` functions for these types.
 Others provide convenience functions for dealing with raw binary data, generating random data, etc.

 The extensions are listed below in order of "convenience".
-The higher level functions are listed first and the more effecient "unsafes" are listed at the end.
+The higher level functions are listed first and the more efficient "unsafes" are listed at the end.

 ### String